Friday, February 27, 2009

 At one point, they had gone out on the back porch and when they came back in the back door was closed, but not latched.
 The suction on the front door was so powerful it made the back door pop open!

-Anyway, they sprayed this foam sealant stuff around the pipes under the kitchen and bathroom sinks, they spread this goop on the exposed ductwork in the basement, and they replaced old bulbs around 13 light bulbs with those compact florescent bulbs we are always being told are more energy efficient, blah blah.
+Anyway, they sprayed this foam sealant stuff around the pipes under the kitchen and bathroom sinks, they spread this goop on the exposed ductwork in the basement, and they replaced around 13 light bulbs with those compact florescent bulbs we are always being told are more energy efficient, blah blah.

 (I believe we got the max number of bulbs, but that was about all they could do anyway since most of our lights are on dimmers and you need special, more expensive CFLs for dimmers.)